Before you respond

 Quick answer

-A QR code may be risky if it appears in an unexpected message, invoice, parking notice, package note, or account warning.
+A QR code may be risky if it appears in an unexpected message, invoice, parking notice, traffic hearing notice, package note, or account warning.

 Before scanning, check where the code came from and whether you can use an official app or website instead.